mboehmic/whmcs-piwik-analytics/README.md

 Piwik / Matomo Analytics

-Version: 1.0
-Author: Biteno GmbH , M. Boehmichen https://github.com/mboehmic/
+Author: [Biteno GmbH] (https://www.biteno.com), M. Boehmichen

+https://github.com/mboehmic/
  *
 ## Description:
 Addon Module for whmcs to integrate Piwik/Matomo ecommerce tracking in whmcs

 Tested with:

 Matomo 4.2.1

 whmcs: 8.3.2

 Multibrand for whmcs 2.9.1 by ModulesGarden (you do not need to use Multibrand)

 ## Concept:
-the addon allows up to 6 different brands or domains out of whmcs to be tracked individually to piwik/Matomo The idea behind the plugin: Use a piwik template (rather a fixed piece of javascript code) and insert piwik Domain-ID and variables as needed. the file "hooks.php" in the addon directory ensures that every checkout witnhin whmcs is tracked as an ecommcerce sales the file clientare_hook.php delivers the appropriate variables for your piwik url and piwik id through the template and ensures the piwik tracking mechanism is fired for every page in the clientarea
+The addon allows up to 6 different brands or domains out of whmcs to be tracked individually to piwik/Matomo.

+The idea behind the plugin: Use a piwik template (rather a fixed piece of javascript code) and insert piwik Domain-ID and variables as needed.

+The file "hooks.php" in the addon directory ensures that every checkout witnhin whmcs is tracked as an ecommcerce sales.
+Tthe file clientare_hook.php delivers the appropriate variables for your piwik url and piwik id through the template and ensures the piwik tracking mechanism is fired for every page in the clientarea.

 ## Installation
 Copy the folder "piwik_analytics" with  "piwik_analytics.php" and "hooks.php" to your WHMCS\modules\addons\ directory.